-LPC typically uses internally developed Interim Assessments and Final Examinations in addition to the criterion-referenced New York State exams in ELA.
-Given the cancellation of state testing in the 2019-2020 school year due to COVID-19 and the transition to remote learning in March, LPC administered 3 of the typical 6 internally-developed interval assessments for ELA in both Elementary and Middle school.
-The interval assessments in ELA are aligned to state standards and to the school's scope and sequence.
+LPBV typically uses internally developed Interim Assessments and Final Examinations in addition to the criterion-referenced New York State exams in ELA.
+Given that state testing was only offered to students who opted into hybrid learning due to the COVID-19 pandemic, a very small subset of students took the state exams.
+In addition, LPBV administered 2 of the typical 6 internally-developed interval assessments for ELA in Middle school.
+The internal assessments in ELA are aligned to state standards and to the school's scope and sequence.
 Starting in August, teachers and administrators develop curricular strategy, unit plans, and daily lessons based upon the scope and sequence.
 At the close of each unit, an assessment is administered, graded, and data shared so that teachers and administrators can develop action plans based on objective, standards-driven data.
 The principal and leadership team work closely with teachers at every step of this process, giving feedback on daily lesson plans, curriculum, action plans, and the implementation of these plans.